 - Human Subjects Review (HSR): The process by which research proposals are reviewed so as to protect participants from harm.

 - Institutional Review Board (IRB): SIT’s institution-wide board charged with reviewing research proposals and determining whether they comply with human subjects guidelines established by federal law .

 - Local Review Board (LRB): The SIT Study Abroad program-level board charged with establishing appropriate standards and reviewing research proposals to insure Human Subjects Review Policy compliance, with particular attention to in-country ethical norms.
 The LRB operates under the auspices of the IRB committee and may refer HSR applications to the IRB for further review.

-The IRB will notify the researcher of comments and recommendations via email within two to three business days of receiving exempt proposals and two weeks of receiving expedited proposals.
+For graduate students, faculty, and staff the IRB will notify the researcher of comments and recommendations via email within two to three business days of receiving exempt proposals and two weeks of receiving expedited proposals.

 Proposals requiring full review must be submitted to the IRB administrator at email@example.com at least one week in advance of the next IRB committee meeting.
 The IRB committee’s decision with regard to a full review proposal will be provided via email within one week of the IRB Committee meeting at which a full review proposal is reviewed.
 The IRB committee meeting schedule will be published at the start of each academic term.

 The IRB meets the first Tuesday of each month.
 Questions pertaining to a proposal submitted to the IRB committee should be directed to firstname.lastname@example.org